Inorganic Chemical Testing Lab Houston TX

 5

 Results vs. OSHA PEL, ACGIH TLV, NIOSH REL, and IDLH.
+Each result clearly labeled "AIHA-accredited" or "Specialty in-house".
 QA/QC data included.
-OSHA/ACGIH limit disparities flagged.
 Control recommendations on exceedances.
 Lab accreditation number on all reports.

 Client Support